 -all Reject everything else (hard fail)

-SPF records use these mechanisms to define who’s allowed:
+SPF records use these building blocks (called mechanisms) to define who’s allowed to send:

 Mechanism Example What it does